 The Austin, Minn.-based food manufacturer and producer announced three notable deals last year for a combined $1.38 billion.
 All three added services, products and talent that easily folded into the company.

-In the span of roughly two months, Hormel bought salami maker Columbus Manufacturing for $850 million, pizza-topping producer Fontanini for $425 million and sausage company Cidade do Sol for $104 million.
+In the span of roughly two months, Hormel bought salami maker Columbus Manufacturing for $850 million, pizza-topping producer Fontanini for $425 million and cold cuts and meats company Cidade do Sol for $104 million.
 The Columbus Manufacturing deal made Hormel more competitive in its retail-deli businesses; the Fontanini deal added heft to the high-growth foodservice division with a focus on customers in the lodging, restaurant, health care, and college and university sectors; and the Cidade do Sol deal is a gateway into the Brazilian market.

 In essence, Hormel did the deals to beef up its offerings — no pun intended.

 “There’s no question that [was] our primary objective,” said Fred Halvin, Hormel’s vice president of corporate development.
 “At the end of the day, we’re looking to keep our portfolio refreshed.”